African traditional religions and other religions: Islam

 African traditional religion is often regarded to have influenced African Islam and vice versa.
 Islam has been in Africa for so long and has become so acculturated to the African landscape that some scholars have argued that it is a traditional African religion.

-Conversions to Islam were generally pacific in nature and heavily incorporated pre-Islamic rituals and beliefs.
+Conversions to Islam were generally pacific and gradual in nature and heavily incorporated pre-Islamic rituals and beliefs.
 Beliefs in local myths, spirits and magic often remained intact and was even approved if it didn't compromise the preeminence of Allah.
 Many African peoples often equated their remote high god with Allah.
 The continuation and active participation of Muslims in traditional masking events, the maintenance of local shrines (Islamic and pre-Islamic), and other rituals is common throughout Africa.

-Traditional African religion still has notable traces in northern Africa.
-Followers of African religion in Muslim dominated areas can be found, adhering their beliefs, rituals, magic, medicines.
+Traditional African religion still has notable traces throughout most of Africa.
+Followers of traditional African religions in Muslim dominated areas can be found, adhering to their beliefs, rituals, magic, medicines.
 Generally they have adopted the Muslim way of dressing but in matter of deeper subjects such as life, birth, marriage, death, they remain the followers of African religion.